mims-harvard/nimfa/docs/source/index.rst

 	  analysis, multiway clustering, learning sound dictionaries, etc.

 With the library of factorization methods in Orange an easy-to-use interface to established algorithms is provided.
-The MF library expands the already vast usage of Orange methods in numerous applications without the need to use external programming packages for factorizations.
+The nimfa library expands the already vast usage of Orange methods in numerous applications without the need to use external programming packages for factorizations.

 .. note:: `Project wiki`_ is available at `Orange`_ site.

-.. note:: `Short presentation`_ about MF - Matrix Factorization Techniques for Data Mining library is available.
+.. note:: `Short presentation`_ about nimfa - A Python Library for Nonnegative Matrix Factorization Techniques is available.

 .. note:: `Document describing possible visualizations`_ is available.
 These visualizations will be included in near-future
 		  release of the library and possibly some supported as widgets when integration with Orange will be done.